hasmonteiro/hasmonteiro.github.io/_pages/research.md

 ## Today and hereafter...

 As I came from civil/structural engineering, my scientific production and my background are pervaded by numerical analysis and applied math/physics.
-Nevertheless, today I’m moving towards __Innovation, Machine Learning (ML), Data-Driven Modelling (DDM), Data Science (DS) & Dev__.
+Nevertheless, my main field is modeling and simulation.
+Today I’m moving towards __Innovation, Machine Learning (ML), Data-Driven Modelling (DDM), Data/Decision Science (DS)__.

 <!-- I realized that computer science (CS) and DS are much more innovative, inventive, challenging, and fulfilling, a place where the novelty lies and where I can apply my ingenuity and analytical skills, hands-on.
 So I’ve been not only studying CS and DS but also – regarding my formal education – researching ways to bring DS, DDM, and ML into (civil) engineering, especially to the research of complex structures and materials. -->

 Hence, my main research subjects today are:

+- Modeling and Simulation of Systems
 - Machine Learning + Data-Driven Modelling
-- (Generalized/Extended) Finite Element Method
+- (Generalized/Extended) Finite Element Methodologies
-- Innovation (in the Mining Industry now)
+- Innovation

 ______________________________________________________________________________________
 ## My official and historical info